Cyclonecode/custom-php-settings/readme.txt

 == Screenshots ==

-1. Customize PHP settings from within wordpress administration.
+1. Customize PHP settings from within Wordpress administration.
 2. A `.htaccess` file with customized PHP settings.
 3. A table with all php settings that can be customized.
 4. Table displaying information about the current php environment.